UM atUM [S04-ep23]: Three Years of a Thesis Summarized in Three Minutes

 Watch Klara Asselin's presentation

-Sandra Victor of the Montpellier Laboratory of Computer Science, Robotics, and Microelectronics (LIRMM) took third place with a presentation on modeling hybrid behaviors during interactions with intelligent automated agents, specifically an autonomous vehicle.
+Sandra Victor of the Montpellier Laboratory of Computer Science, Robotics, and Microelectronics (Lirmm) took third place with a presentation on modeling hybrid behaviors during interactions with intelligent automated agents—in this case, an autonomous car.

 Watch Sandra Victor's presentation